Niklas6/ML-asset-pricing/README.md

 # Empirical Equity Return Prediction

 This project investigates whether simple firm-level price features and market-state variables contain predictive information for next-month equity returns.
+Then we backtest the prediction by building a portfolio.

 It is designed as a portfolio-style quantitative research project using machine learning.
 The focus is on building a reproducible research pipeline, applying walk-forward out-of-sample validation, and comparing linear, tree-based, and boosting models across different market regimes.

 The current `main` branch contains a complete, runnable version of the project.
 The project is still being developed and improved.

-This project is inspired by Gu, Kelly, and Xiu's "Empirical Asset Pricing via Machine Learning", which studies how machine learning methods can be used to predict the cross-section of equity returns.
+The prediction is inspired by Gu, Kelly, and Xiu's "Empirical Asset Pricing via Machine Learning", which studies how machine learning methods can be used to predict the cross-section of equity returns.

 ## Project Overview